 Program overview

-The Medical Laboratory Assistant/Technician program is a one-year, three-term course designed to equip students with essential skills for performing pre-analysis components of medical lab work.
-Under the supervision of medical laboratory technologists, students will gain hands-on experience in various settings, including hospitals and private laboratories.
-The program emphasizes proficiency in blood sample collection, ECGs, and the use of laboratory equipment, while also enhancing communication and interpersonal skills for effective patient interaction.
-Graduates will be eligible to write the Canadian Society for Medical Laboratory Science (CSMLS) exams, paving the way for a rewarding career in the healthcare sector.
+The Medical Laboratory Assistant/Technician program at Conestoga College is designed to equip students with essential skills for a successful career in healthcare.
+This one-year, three-term program prepares students to perform pre-analysis components of medical lab work under the supervision of qualified medical laboratory technologists.
+Graduates will gain proficiency in blood sample collection, ECG performance, and the use of laboratory equipment, while also developing strong communication and interpersonal skills for effective patient interaction.
+Upon completion, students are eligible to write the Canadian Society for Medical Laboratory Science (CSMLS) exams, paving the way for a rewarding career in the medical field.

 • Program Length: 1 year (3 academic terms)